-- a description of the basis for the grievance, including the grounds for grievance under BDR A207, and, if it exists, the original work in question; - a written response from the instructor; - a written rebuttal by both the student and instructor to the other's position; if no rebuttal is presented, there must be documentation, either from the student and instructor or the ad hoc grievance committee, that ample opportunity for submitting one was provided.
+- a description of the basis for the grievance, including the grounds for grievance under BDR A207, and, if it exists, the original work in question; - a written response from the instructor; if no response from the instructor is provided within five working days, then the department chair can act on behalf of the instructor.
+Documentation that the instructor was given the opportunity to provide a response must be submitted. - a written rebuttal by both the student and instructor to the other's position; if no rebuttal is presented, there must be documentation, either from the student and instructor or the ad hoc grievance committee, that ample opportunity for submitting one was provided.